HOW TO JOURNAL

 I’m afraid someone will find it and read it.
 Keeps me from being honest and real.

 Have an open conversation with those around you.
 Sam & I both like to journal and we have had a chat about this.
-We both respect each other’s privacy and I would never read his journal.
-His response was ‘I have zero desire to read yours’.
+We both respect each other’s privacy and his response was ‘I have zero desire to read yours’.

 There aren’t many people that would have access to my journal but I have felt a touch uneasy about what would happen if I left it at a café or what will happen to them when I die.
 To be honest, there isn’t anything juicy in there so it would probably be a boring read and make little sense to someone else.